PAR-Government/Media-Journaling-Tool/README.md

 NOTE: Structual Similarity produces a warning on the tool command line output that can be safely ignored.
 There is a bug within the scikit-image package where the compare_ssim function calls a known deprecated function for multichannel images.
 Furthermore, the deprecation warning module reinstates the warning filter prior to issuing the warning, thus overriding warning suppression.

+### Video

+Video does not have additional analytics at this time.

 # Plugins

 Plugin filters are python scripts.
 They are located under a plugins directory.
 Each plugin is a directory with a file __init__.py  The __init__ module must provide three functions:

 (1) 'operation()' that returns a list of five items 'operation name', 'operation category', 'description', 'python package','package version'
 (2) 'transform(im,source,target,**kwargs)' that consumes a PIL Image, the source file name, the target file name and a set of arguments.
 The function returns True if the EXIF should be copied from the source to target.
 (3) 'arguments()' returns a list of tuples or None.
-Each tuple contains an argument name and a default value.
+Each tuple contains an argument name, a default value and a string description.

 Plugins may provide a fourth function called 'suffix()'.
 The function returns the file suffix of the image file it expects (e.g. .tiff, .jpg).
 The expectation is that the plugin overwrites the contents of the file with data corresponding the suffix.